-The Bureau of Labor Statistics released the finalized 2013 annual average unemployment data for metropolitan statistical areas (MSAs), cities and counties on Friday April 18, 2014.
+The Bureau of Labor Statistics released the finalized 2014 annual average unemployment data for metropolitan statistical areas (MSAs), cities and counties late last month.
 These data commonly serve as the basis for high unemployment area calculations to determine qualifying targeted employment areas under the EB-5 program throughout the year.

 Impact DataSource has published a new national TEA map compiling various data elements.
 The map is intended to be a useful tool in evaluating a potential site and aggregates BLS, OMB and other data to assist in this process.

 - 2014 Annual Bureau of Labor Statistics (BLS) Unemployment Data for

 - Metropolitan Area Data

 - County Data